If you've noticed an increase in air traffic overhead in Catonsville in the past week, it's because of a shift in runways at BWI Airport.

 Specifically, the work includes reconstruction of runways, taxiways, deicing pads and hold pad pavement; airfield navigational aid installation, relocation and upgrades; and other runway safety improvements, according to the statement.

 Work began on Runway 10-28 in June, including installing new lighting in the pavement.
-During that time, the air traffic over Elkridge increased while the runway was closed on nights and weekends.
+During that time, the while the runway was closed on nights and weekends.

 Dean of BWI said that the planes do not change the elevation at which they fly; it is just the route that will change.